 Bio and CV

-Access my CV here: Holden Turner Curriculum Vitae
+Access his CV here: Holden Turner Curriculum Vitae

 Pandora Climate Laboratory, Venice-Mestre, May 2024.

-Pavilion Raising at Liberation Farms, May 2022.
+Pavilion Raising at Liberation Farms.
 Photo by Kelsey Kobik.

 Reading list: